 Our mission is to change the life expectancy and the quality of life of children with heart disease through research, innovation and education.

-Children with heart disease deserve a better life, and by investing in programs that focus on improving the accuracy of diagnosis and promoting a healthy life-style, we directly impact outcomes and thus touch the lives of children and families.
+Children with heart disease deserve a better life, and by investing in programs that focus on improving and promoting a healthy life-style, we directly impact outcomes and thus touch the lives of children and families.

-At Hope for Hearts we are proud to support the Exercise Medicine Program and the Echocardiography Laboratory at the Hospital for Sick Children.
+At Hope for Hearts we are proud to support the Exercise Medicine Program at the Hospital for Sick Children.

 ABOUT THE EXERCISE MEDICINE PROGRAM